SIGHTED-HEALTHCARE/NEAR-SIGHTED/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-For the **Privacy-Preserving Access** aspect of the SIGHTED system, using NEAR and Calimero, each role can have specific permissions for accessing and interacting with medical data, using access-control policies and privacy-preserving mechanisms.
-Here’s how each role can be configured:
+For the **Privacy-Preserving Access** aspect of the SIGHTED system, each role can have specific permissions for accessing and interacting with medical data, using access-control policies and privacy-preserving mechanisms.

 ### 1) **Primary Care Provider (PCP)**
 The PCP is typically the main custodian of a patient’s medical records.
 With privacy-preserving access, the PCP can access the patient’s core medical history but with controls over sensitive details.